Soccer-Champions League group stage fixtures

-Nov 21 Champions League group stage fixtures (times GMT, 1945 unless stated)
+Oct 17 Champions League group stage fixtures (times GMT, 1845 unless stated).

 Playing on Tuesday